-7. Installation of sediment dewatering impoundment(s) - The water control devices will promote sediment drying in the ditch; however, it is expected that additional drying will be needed in an impoundment once the sediment is removed.
+- 7. Installation of sediment dewatering impoundment(s) The water control devices will promote sediment drying in the ditch; however, it is expected that additional drying will be needed in an impoundment once the sediment is removed.
 Bermed sediment staging pad(s) will be constructed with a 40-mil polyethylene liner overlain with 1-foot of sand at locations to be selected by the contractor based on its sediment removal approach and sequencing.
 The pads will be sloped to drain such that decant water can be removed and managed as discussed in Section 4.3.
 Sediment will be stockpiled to allow water to drain from sediment pore space.
-If necessary, mixing with a drying agent (lime, super absorbent polymer, etc.) will occur in the impoundment to dry sediment for offsite transportation and disposal.
+If necessary, mixing with a drying agent [cement kiln dust (CKD), super absorbent polymer, etc.] will occur in the impoundment to dry sediment for offsite transportation and disposal.
+In order for a drying agent to be considered for use, it must not present the potential for an exothermic reaction to occur resulting in the temperature of the material to increase to greater than 275°C. It is at this temperature that the PCBs could be volatilized.
 The sand that will be placed between the liner and the sediment will assist in the decant process and also provide a buffer between the mechanical equipment and the liner.
 Stockpiled sediment within the impoundments will be covered with poly-sheeting to protect from exposure to wind and precipitation, as necessary.
 The poly-sheeting will be weighted down with sandbags to secure when sediment is not being actively loaded/unloaded.
 The contractor will monitor impoundment areas when it use to assure proper functionality.
-Erosion control measures will be deployed to reduce the potential for sedimentation from the impoundment areas.

-8. Removal of targeted materials - The excavation plans will be used to direct remediation.
+Erosion control measures will be deployed to reduce the potential for sedimentation from the impoundment areas. - 8.
+Removal of targeted materials The excavation plans will be used to direct remediation.
 Sediment deposition in Reach 1 up stream of the first railroad crossing is 3 to 5 feet thick and pervasive throughout.
 Excavation of the targeted materials in Reach 1 near the stream banks will likely require slight over excavation to decrease the bank slope to prevent failure.
 Please refer to Figure 7 for typical excavation cross-sections that are expected in Reach 1 up stream of the first railroad crossing.
 In Reach 1 downstream of the first railroad crossing and Reaches 2 and 3, sediment accumulation occurs in distinct depositional areas with sediment thickness varying from roughly 2.5 to 4.5 feet thick.
 Sediment removal will include soft sediment down to the underlying inorganic cohesive soil that has historically been referred to as hard pan.
 The excavation process in Reach 1 up stream of the first railroad crossing will be performed with mechanical equipment either situated on the bank or directly within the dewatered streambed, if capable of supporting the equipment load.
 In Reach 1 downstream of the first railroad crossing and Reaches 2 and 3, sediment will be removed with mechanical equipment situated on the bank.
 Sediment will be removed and directly placed into dewatering impoundments, transported to a stockpile load out area, or placed directly into trucks for offsite transport and disposal.
 Ultimately how the sediment is managed upon removal will be dependent on the water content.
 The intent is to excavate and manage sediment efficiently; for example, if excavated materials are dry enough, the preference will be to direct load into lined trucks instead of stockpiling.
 Alternate means of removal will be considered if proposed by the contractor, so long as it does not present more risk to human health or the environment.